Being a mom with a chronic illness is hard but it’s possible to thrive. I’m sharing my story of what it’s really like living with a chronic illness.

 Being a mom with a chronic illness is tough if I’m being honest.
 It’s like an added weight that you carry around with you.
 A lot of guilt comes with being a mom with a chronic illness and it takes time to adjust to that.
 My illness is what some people would say is an “invisible illness”.
 Physically on the outside, you can’t see anything wrong with me.
 I look like a mom who’s healthy but in reality my kidneys are failing every second of every day.
 Some days my body hurts so bad that it’s hard to get out of bed let alone tend to two kids.
-There are a lot of secondary conditions that come along with chronic polycystic kidney disease and on some days every single one of them work together against me to keep me still.
+There are a lot of secondary conditions that come along with chronic polycystic kidney disease, like high blood pressure, and on some days every single one of them work together against me to keep me still.

 But when I have good days, they are so good.
 They’re the days that I want to remember forever.
 My body feels good, everyone is smiling, and we’re making memories together as a family.
 Making the adjustment to accept the bad days but not let them defeat me was hard and still something I struggle with from time to time because honestly some days it’s easier to just throw in the towel and do nothing.
 Not letting my body succumb to the pain on those bad days is one of the keys to thriving.
 If I start giving in on those bad days then I’ll have more and more.
 I always remind myself that it’s okay to have bad days and that’s just my body cueing me to rest.

 After living with this chronic illness, I’m still learning but with every day that passes I’m learning how to thrive even more.